Franz Maria Liedig: Service with the Abwehr

-In 1936 he joined the Kriegsmarine at the instigation of Admiral Wilhelm Canaris, who knew Liedig from the Freikorps episode.
-Here he came in contact to members of the German military resistance such as Hans Oster and Hans von Dohnanyi.
-Around September 20, 1938 the leading members of that opposition Erwin von Witzleben, Hans Bernd Gisevius, Hans Oster, Hans von Dohnanyi, and assumedly Carl Friedrich Goerdeler met Abwehr Captain Friedrich Wilhelm Heinz and Franz-Maria Liedig at Oster's house in Berlin.
-Heinz and Liedig were instructed to form an assault group to arrest Adolf Hitler.
+In 1936, Liedig returned to military service and joined the Kriegsmarine at the instigation of Admiral Wilhelm Canaris, head of the military intelligence service Abwehr, who knew Liedig from his Freikorps days.
+Liedig was assigned to Abwehr Office V in Stuttgart, becoming the office chief later that year.
+His direct superior was Hans Oster, through whom he came in contact with members of the German military resistance.
+Around 20 September 1938, the leading members of that opposition, including Oster, Hans von Dohnanyi, Erwin von Witzleben, Hans Bernd Gisevius and, assumedly, Carl Friedrich Goerdeler, met with Liedig and Abwehr Hauptmann Friedrich Wilhelm Heinz at Oster's house in Berlin.
+Liedig and Heinz were instructed to form an assault group to storm the Reich Chancellery and arrest Adolf Hitler.
 After Witzleben left that meeting, both decided to shoot Hitler if possible.
-The plans were abolished after the Munich Conference.
+After Hitler's dipomatic triumph at the Munich Conference on 28 September, which averted the immediate threat of war, the plans were shelved.